pjtunstall/0-shell/README.md

 - Ctrl+C: terminate a child process and return to the 'shell'
 - Ctrl+Z: pause a child process and return to the 'shell'
 - jobs: list background processes
-- fg: restart a paused child process in the foreground
+- fg: restart a paused child process in the foreground<sup id="ref-f1">[3](#f3)</sup>
 - bg: restart one or more child processes in the background
 - kill: terminate a process

-As in Bash, the arguments to `fg` and `bg` are job numbers (1, 2, ...) while `kill` expects a system-wide PID (process ID), such as `1881893`; the convention can be reversed, for any of these commands, by prefixing the number with `%`, thus: `kill %1` or `fg %1881893`.

 For the remaining tasks on this optional, see [Audit: Job control](#job-control).

+IMPORTANT: Implementing these aspects of job control introduced much OS-specific (and some architecture-specific) code.
+I'm considering how best to deal with this: whether to switch to relying on libc and, if so, whether to statically link it or keep the code as is (for the sake of documenting the learning exercise) and containerize it.
+See [todo.md](todo.md).

 ## Audit